jaydeepsb/Bayesian_Analysis_GUI/README.md

 There exist many Python/R packages that allow the scientists to perform detailed bayesian analysis.
 However, to even run a simple test dataset, it required a large amount of efforts in installation, understandign of programming language (Python or R), and experience in tweaking the model parameters and debugging in the whole process.
-To cut short all the time and efforts required for a non-coder, or even for myself, to repeatatively run similar statistical task in an efficient manner, I decided to develop a web-tool.
+To cut short all the time and efforts required for a non-coder, or even for myself, to repeatatively run similar statistical task in an efficient manner, I decided to develop a web-tool, using PyMC3 package.
 As a first release, it has already been a huge help for my colleagues in the computational biology research lab, promoting more the bayesian approach over t-test, as it is evident by our recent publications, where we incorporated this Bayesian approach in supporting our scientific observations/conclusions.

 ## Why Bayesian Parameter Estimation is superior to, e.g., traditional t-Test?